hashicorp/consul/website/source/api/index.html.md

 Endpoints supporting simple caching may return a result directly from the local agent's cache without a round trip to the servers.
-By default the agent caches results for a relatively long time (days) such that it can still return a result even if the servers are unavailable for an extended period to enable "fail static" semantics.
+By default the agent caches results for a relatively long time (3 days) such that it can still return a result even if the servers are unavailable for an extended period to enable "fail static" semantics.

-That means that with no other arguments, cached queries might receive a response which is days old.
+That means that with no other arguments, `?cached` queries might receive a response which is days old.
 To request better freshness, the HTTP `Cache-Control` header may be set with a directive like `max-age=<seconds>`.
 In this case the agent will attempt to re-fetch the result from the servers if the cached value is older than the given `max-age`.
 If the servers can't be reached a 500 is returned as normal.

 To allow clients to maintain fresh results in normal operation but allow stale ones if the servers are unavailable, the `stale-if-error=<seconds>` directive may be additionally provided in the `Cache-Control` header.
-It is meaningless to provide this without a `max-age`.
-The `Age` response header can be used to determine if this has occurred.
+This will return the cached value anyway even it it's older than `max-age` (provided it's not older than `stale-if-error`) rather than a 500.
+It must be provided along with a `max-age` or `must-revalidate`.
+The `Age` response header, if larger than `max-age` can be used to determine if the server was unreachable and a cached version returned instead.

 For example, assuming there is a cached response that is 65 seconds old, and that the servers are currently unavailable, `Cache-Control: max-age=30` will